-2.1 Toolbar
+2.1.1 Toolbar

-The Toolbar is located above the tabs and it contains the standard program buttons such as New Project File, Open Project File, Save Project File, Print Project and Run Project.
+The Toolbar is located above the tabs and contains the program buttons, from left to right, New Project File, Open Project File, Save Project File, Print Project and Run Project.

-Project files have a \.pnp extension.
+Project files have a .pnp extension.